chrismedrela/docs-guide/docs/structure.md

 4. People don't like *click insanity*.
 This should be the objective even if that results in duplicated information in a lot of pages.

+5. Information is no longer a value; filtering information and giving us the right information and teaching us is now a value.
+Therefore, it's not enough to just give some obscure reference with no use cases.
+You need to take care of maintaining structure that makes the documentation easy to search.
+For example, there should be "search" tool or an index.
+In the case of single-page documentation, the reader can use searching builtin into browser.

 How to find good structure?
 ---------------------------